What is a Split Bus Panel?

 Are Split Bus Panels Still Made and Installed?

 Split bus panels are still manufactured and installed.
 The most common applications for split bus panels are when generators or solar systems are installed.
-In this scenario, the lower section of the split bus panel is powered by a generator or solar power when the utility power is disrupted.
+The lower section of the panel will be powered by a generator or solar power when the utility power is disrupted.

 Your electrical service requires a main disconnect, not a main breaker.